By Francesco Zuppichini, Francesco Cicala

 How it spits out three types

-There's the Grant method — named after Harold Grant, based on the traditional function stack — which locks in your top four functions in the canonical order.
+There's the Grant method, named after Harold Grant and based on the traditional function stack, which locks in your top four functions in the canonical order.
 There's the axis-based method, which looks at pairs like Ne-Si or Te-Fi and figures out which axis you favour.
 And there's Myers' method, which weights things a little differently and sometimes disagrees with both.

 You often get two or three different type suggestions.
 That's by design.
 The tool is showing you the disagreement between models, not hiding it behind a single clean answer.